mprib/FMC_projects/README.md

 This workflow should enable tranformation of a .trc file to...wait...

 What does the inverse kinematic file output?
 It's a .mot file, correct?

+And a general note to myself: just get this stuff working in a very simple way successfully from the command line, and then you can start worrying about how to get bash or something else to store the command. or just send it from python.